Cost of living · Spokane, Washington · 2026

 How much does housing cost in Spokane?

 A 2-bedroom apartment in Spokane costs approximately $1,531 per month based on HUD Fair Market Rent data.
-Housing makes up about 18% of the total monthly budget.
+At about 36% of the monthly needs budget, housing is the largest cost category here.

 Is Spokane more expensive than the national average?